Public is reminded not to use the trail until all remaining work is complete

 The Papio-Missouri River Natural Resources District (Papio NRD) and the City of Bellevue Public Works Department would like to remind all area residents that the Bellevue Loop Trail will remain closed until all remaining trail work and levee improvements on and around the trail are completed.

-The levee and trail work are expected to be completed by October.
+The levee and trail work are expected to be completed by the end of October.
 For public safety, residents are not to access the trail or levee until the Papio NRD has provided notice that it is open for public use.

 Additionally, barricades are in place indicating the trail is closed.
 Residents are not to move or tamper with any barricades or other warning signs.
 The City of Bellevue Police Department will continue to monitor access points to the trail/levee construction site and may issue citations to trespassers.
 All of these measures are in place for the safety of the public.